Article

 Stretch assignments get talked about like they're automatically good.
 They're not.
 A poorly designed stretch assignment either bores someone who's already past it or breaks someone who wasn't ready.
 The goal is to put someone in a situation slightly beyond their current reach and then stand close enough to catch them if they fall.

 Here's the framework I use.
-I ask: what's the hardest thing about the next level that this person hasn't had to do yet?
+I ask: What’s the hardest thing about the next level that this person hasn't had to do yet?
 Usually it's one of three things: managing ambiguity, leading other people through conflict, or making a decision with incomplete data.
-I build the assignment around whichever of those gaps is biggest.
+Then I build the assignment around whichever of those gaps is the biggest.

-For example: I had a senior individual contributor who was technically excellent but had never had to hold a position under pressure from leadership.
-She'd give her recommendation and then fold the moment someone pushed back.
+For example, I had a senior individual contributor who was technically excellent but had never had to hold a position under pressure from leadership.
+He’d give his recommendation and then fold the moment someone pushed back.
 Classic confidence gap.
-So I gave her a project where she had to present a build-vs-buy decision to a VP and defend it through a 45-minute Q&A. I prepped her for two weeks.
-I role-played the hard questions with her.
-And then I let her run it.
+So I gave him a project where he had to present a build-vs-buy decision to a VP and defend it through a 45-minute Q&A. I prepped him for two weeks.
+I role-played the hard questions with him.
+And then I let him run it, while I stayed quiet off to the side.

-She held her position.
-The VP respected it.
-She got promoted four months later.
+He held his position, and the VP respected it.
+He got promoted six months later.

 The stretch has to be real.
 It can't be a "here's a low-stakes side project."
 The risk has to be real enough that success means something.